...

 Post-investigation, a judge decides if the child can return home based on CPS recommendations.
 In some cases, reunification is feasible; in others, CPS may continue as the primary caretaker or even move to terminate parental rights if the parent is deemed incapable of ensuring the child’s well-being.

-With this understanding, you can better navigate the process of reporting child abuse or neglect.
-If you are a parent impacted by a CPS report and have concerns about your child’s welfare, consider reaching out to the Law Office of Bryan Fagan for guidance and support in these challenging times.
+With this understanding, you can effectively navigate the process of reporting child abuse or neglect.
+If you are unsure when and how to call CPS in Texas or if you are a parent facing a CPS report and have concerns about your child’s welfare, consider reaching out to the Law Office of Bryan Fagan for guidance and support during these challenging times.

 Reporting potential abuse or neglect to CPS